Nora O'Keeffe: The War of Independence

-The War of Independence began in January 1919 at Soloheadbeg, Co Tipperary with an incident that involved O’Keeffe's cousin Seán Treacy, aided by women from Cumann na mBan.
+The War of Independence began in January 1919 at Soloheadbeg, County Tipperary with an incident that involved O’Keeffe's cousin Seán Treacy, aided by women from Cumann na mBan.
 A wagon loaded with gelignite from a local quarry was attacked and two RIC men were killed, marking the outbreak of the war.
 O’Keeffe's brothers Dan and Con were in the IRA and her sister Brigid was Captain of the Clonoulty branch of Cumann na mBan.
 The O’Keeffe family home in Glenough was used as a safe house and leaders of the Third Tipperary Brigade held a ‘council of war’ there.

 When O’Keeffe and Skinnider arrived back to Ireland in March 1919, they became involved in the war as members of Cumann na mBan.
 They stored arms and "kept people on the run" at their home in Fairview.
 One of these was Treacy, a member of the ‘Big Four’ IRA men who had been involved in assassination attempts on the Irish Viceroy.
 O’Keeffe later identified his body after he was killed on 14 October 1920.

 O’Keeffe's skills as a typist and stenographer were used in her role as a dispatch courier.
 She travelled between Dublin, Tipperary, and other parts of Munster on Cumann na mBan work.
 The War Office described her as "one of the most notorious despatch riders, IRA in Ireland.
 This girl is said to carry despatches between Dublin, Cork, Tipperary, and Waterford."

 Many members of Cumann na mBan were targeted by the authorities in raids on their homes from mid-1920 until the truce in July 1921.
 In May 1921, the O’Keeffe family home in Glenough was blown up by the Black and Tans.

 Civil War

-During the civil war that followed the partition of Ireland, O’Keeffe took an anti-Treaty stance.
+During the Civil War that followed the partition of Ireland, O’Keeffe took an anti-Treaty stance.
 She was appointed anti-Treaty publicity agent in Tipperary by Brigid ‘Bridie’ O'Mullane who ran the publicity office for the IRA.
 As director of publicity for the Third Tipperary Brigade, O'Keeffe co-edited the anti-Treaty newspaper Chun an Lae from 1922 to 1923.

 O’Keeffe was arrested by Free State forces in February 1923, imprisoned in Cork Jail and later transferred to Kilmainham Gaol.
 Constance Markievicz drew a satirical cartoon which depicted the Free State's "glorious victory" in capturing the bicycles of Nora and her sister.

 Under the Coercion Act, carrying documents relating to the activities of the Free State authorities was an act of treason and carried a sentence of imprisonment.
 Those arrested were tried by military courts.
 WT Cosgrave, then President of the Executive of the Free State Government, recognised the role of the Cumann na mBan women in propaganda and communication and arrested hundreds of them, saying that it was "not possible to consider these women as ordinary females".

 The Civil War ended in April 1923 but O’Keeffe and some other Cumann na mBan prisoners weren't released until 29 September.